cloudera/hue/docs/sdk/sdk.md

 #### Extending CCS.JBrowser

-The default boostrap for your application invokes your app like this:
+The default bootstrap for your application invokes your app like this:

 	return new Calculator(path || '/calculator/', options);